ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Feedback mechanism to allow only certain certificates that are known to be valid.
 These chains and SCTs can then be discarded without being stored or subsequently provided to any clients or auditors.
-If the allowlist is not sufficient, the below Deletion Algorithm in
+If the allowlist is not sufficient, the Deletion Algorithm in
 {{deletion-algorithm}} is recommended to make it more difficult for the attacker to perform a flushing attack.